TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

 \subsubsection{Method}

-\edit{In this experiment, we measure the task execution success rate via the screen reader proxy by generating and executing tasks on known accessible apps.}{We measured the task execution success rate via screen reader proxy by generating and executing tasks on apps known to be accessible.} \edit{We selected a random subset of mobile apps as examined by Fok et al.~\cite{fok_large-scale_chi22}, where no missing label accessibility errors were detected.
-We use no missing label accessibility label as a proxy for apps that are more likely to be accessible.
-We also included all apps from the Android in the wild~\cite{rawles2023aitw} dataset that were developed by Google, except Chrome as we could not control website contents.}{Our test set included apps with no known missing-label errors from Fok et al.~\cite{fok_large-scale_chi22} and all Google-developed apps from the Android in the Wild dataset~\cite{rawles2023aitw}, excluding Chrome.} \edit{We manually examined 26 apps and identified 36 screens}{From this set, we manually examined 26 apps to identify 36 screens} with no apparent \func errors.
+We measured the task execution success rate via screen reader proxy by generating and executing tasks on apps known to be accessible.
+Our test set included apps with no known missing-label errors from Fok et al.~\cite{fok_large-scale_chi22} and all Google-developed apps from the Android in the Wild dataset~\cite{rawles2023aitw}, excluding Chrome.
+From this set, we manually examined 26 apps to identify 36 screens with no apparent \func errors.

-\edit{We ran the Task Generator on each of the screen and generated 299 unique tasks.
-We executed each task using Task Executor via the screen reader proxy.}{We ran our Task Generator on these screens to produce and execute 299 unique tasks via the screen reader proxy.} \edit{When evaluating the task execution traces, we considered a task to be successful if (1) the target element was not actionable and was focused on, or (2) the target element contained an action and was activated, or (3) the target element contained an input (e.g., selection, text entry) and was properly entered.}{A task was considered successful if the agent correctly focused on a non-actionable element, activated an actionable element, or entered data into an input field.} Since each task only involved interacting with or altering the state of one element, we expected the task success rate to be high.
+We ran our Task Generator on these screens to produce and execute 299 unique tasks via the screen reader proxy.
+A task was considered successful if the agent correctly focused on a non-actionable element, activated an actionable element, or entered data into an input field.
+Since each task only involved interacting with or altering the state of one element, we expected the task success rate to be high.